simoRancati/DeepAutoCoV/README.md

   b) txt File (<code>week_dataset.txt</code>) that contains the identificators and the sequence of 0/1

 ## Simulation
+This repository hosts the code required to replicate simulations for various datasets, including Global, United States of America, United Kingdom, Denmark, and France.
+Within each dataset's folder, you will find two scripts:

+1)<code>DeepAutoCov.py</code>: This is the primary script where the simulation is executed.
+2)<code>utils.py</code>: This script contains all the functions utilized in the main script, DeepAutoCov.py.

-The file to run the simulation is <code>DeepAutoCov</code>.
-Example:
+To run the simulation :
-<code>python Main_prediction_AE.py -p /path/to/dataset/ -c /path/to/metadata.csv -k /path/to/kmers_file.csv -s /path/where/to/save/output -m 0.1 -e 300 -b 256 -d 1024 -r 1e-7 </code>
+<code>python DeepAutoCov.py -p /path/to/dataset/ -c /path/to/metadata.csv -k /path/to/kmers_file.csv -s /path/where/to/save/output -m 0.1 -e 300 -b 256 -d 1024 -r 1e-7 </code>

 Mandatory: